Rufous bristlebird

 The rufous bristlebird (Dasyornis broadbenti) is one of three extant species of bristlebirds.
-It is endemic to Australia where three subspecies have been described from coastal southwestern Western Australia, southeastern South Australia and southwestern Victoria.
+It is endemic to Australia and three subspecies have been described, from coastal south-western Western Australia, south-eastern South Australia and south-western Victoria.
 Its natural habitat is coastal shrublands and heathlands.
 It is threatened by habitat destruction.

 Subspecies

 The species Dasyornis broadbenti comprises three geographically separated subspecies, one of which is extinct: